Meet Graduate Education

 • Provides assistance to faculty, staff, and students regarding issues, rules and regulations, and requirements for graduate student assistantships

-If these times don’t work for you, you can always reach out to your assigned graduate specialist by email to get answers to your questions or schedule a one-on-one meeting that fits your schedule
+If these times don’t fit your schedule, you can always email your graduate specialist to get assistance or arrange a one-on-one meeting.